cssmagic/blog/misc/design/psychology-of-color-a-guide-for-designers.md

 * The color black is associated with sophistication and power – tuxedos, limousines, judge's robes, and priests' attire are all typically black.

-* The color black is so widely regarded as sophisticated in fashion that the term “the new black” is often used to describe and give merit to a color trend.
+* The color black is so widely regarded as sophisticated in fashion that the term "the new black" is often used to describe and give merit to a color trend.

 * One old wives' tale claims that if a woman is buried wearing the color black, she'll come back to haunt the family.